 In my experience and in my work with clients, I've seen that learning your personal trigger foods makes a huge difference.
 Still most people need supporting strategies to deal with constipation.

-3 Strategies to Manage Constipation with IBS
+3 Strategies to Manage IBS Constipation with Diet

 1) The food you DO eat is important, so include a variety of fiber: